HajdiBengu/Whitelist-Dapp/README.md

 export const abi = YOUR_ABI;
 ```

 and replace replace `"YOUR_WHITELIST_CONTRACT_ADDRESS"` with the address of the whitelist contract that you deployed.
-If the structure of the smart contract is different from the one in the hardhat project, you need to replace `YOUR_ABI` as well.
+If the structure of your smart contract is different from the one in the hardhat project, you need to replace `YOUR_ABI` as well.
 To get the ABI for your contract, go to your `hardhat-tutorial/artifacts/contracts/Whitelist.sol` folder and from your `Whitelist.json` file get the array marked under the `"abi"` key.

 Now in your terminal which is pointing to `my-app` folder, execute: